Designing high-fidelity two-qubit gates between fluxonium qubits: Outlook

 Our resonator-as-coupler design also introduces an approach for scaling a two-qubit gate architecture with fluxonium qubits, proposing a solution for improved logical performance through fluxoniums' favorable lifetime and anharmonicities.
 One challenge in developing fluxonium-based quantum error correction is the decreased margins for capacitive loading from its larger $E_C$ values compared to current transmon architectures.
 While further analysis of our gate in a larger code is warranted, we identify a building-block for facilitating integration of fluxonium qubits in a highly connected circuit.
 This high-impedance resonator could result in more efficient coupling strength (per unit coupling capacitance) than a transmon coupler, and debut increased coordination number in a fluxonium-based architecture.
 Further work will include treatment of our gate in a realistic quantum error correction context: spectator errors, capacitance budgeting including readout resonators, and estimations of dephasing from their associated shot noise.
+In particular, an effective treatment of the correlated errors across a circuit, e.g. due to induced ZZZ interactions, presents a challenge in the context of such strong hybridization.

 Our first-principles approach may also be applied to other quantum computing architectures.
 Identifying sources of the dominating coherent errors and engineering the circuit to natively cancel them may bear fruit in a transmon-coupler-transmon case, potentially identifying a path to microwave-activated gates with improved coherent error scaling and total fidelity.
 Our gate may also be executed with external flux values $\phi_{e} \neq \pi$, where the fluxoniums exhibit $T_1 > 100\text{ } T_2^*$, with $T_1$ approaching 10ms \cite{lin_protecting_2018, earnest_realization_2018, mizel_right-sizing_2020, zhu_asymptotic_2013, herrera-marti_tradeoff_2013, hassani_superconducting_2022, gyenis_moving_2021, lin_protecting_2018}.
 In this regime, our gate should preserve the $T_1 \gg T_2$ hierarchy; the additional noise channel, i.e. the coupler decay events, introduce additional dephasing of the qubits, but not bit-flips.
 Overall, our approach shows a path to record fidelities for two-qubit gates in a leading choice for superconducting circuits.